Jai4240/Holbertonschoolzero_day/0x01-emacs/README.md

-is a file about learning emacs
+This is a file about learning emacs